Last updated January 2023 | Contact | Privacy Policy

 1. Aims and Strategy

-Following primarily the hypotheses testing strategy, the aim of this study is to identify socio-economic divisions between the Manchester Jewish communities.
-By focusing on the Didsbury Jewish community during the period 1891-1914, divisions were expected to be found between the community and the northern sector of the city’s Jewry of which Williams (1976) focused his research.
+Following a primarily hypothesis-testing strategy, the aim of this study is to identify socio-economic divisions between the Manchester Jewish communities.
+By focusing on the Didsbury Jewish community during 1891-1914, divisions were expected to emerge between this group and the northern sector of the city’s Jewry, which was the focus of Williams (1976).

-The hypotheses tested is taken from Englander (1994, p.184), that ‘separation of classes affected the Manchester Jewish minority as much as the general population’ in that:
+The hypotheses tested are drawn from Englander (1994, p.184), that ‘separation of classes affected the Manchester Jewish minority as much as the general population’ in that:

 a) affluent Jews moved southward away from the city’s Jewish enclave, towards and into the middle-class suburb of Didsbury.